Image contrast enhancement based on the Schr\"odinger operator spectrum: Contrast enhancement using gamma -SCSA

-$\gamma$-SCSA exhibits pseudo-local behavior because $\gamma$ is applied locally for each group cluster $k$, enabling independent manipulation of the pixel intensities of each group (Fig. \ref{g_resu}).
+Based on that, it can be seen that $\gamma$-SCSA exhibits a pseudo-local behavior because different $\gamma$ values are applied for each group of pixels $C_k$ defined by the prior, enabling local and independent manipulation of the pixel intensities of each group (Fig. \ref{g_resu}).
 Meanwhile, parameter $h$ continues to be applied globally to all pixels of the image.
-The main concept behind $\gamma$-SCSA is to increase the image contrast by manipulating the pixel intensity of each group $k$ independently from that of other groups. \\
+The main concept behind $\gamma$-SCSA is to increase the image contrast by manipulating the pixel intensity of each group $C_k$ independently from that of other groups. \\